Kinto/kinto/cliquet_docs/api/resource.rst

 It is possible to force the timestamp if the specified record has a ``last_modified`` attribute.

-The specified value will be ignored if:

-* it is less than the current collection timestamp;
-* it is less or equal than the previously existing record timestamp (for replace).
+For replace, if the specified timestamp is less or equal than the existing record, the value is simply ignored and the timestamp is bumped into the future as usual.

+For creation, if the specified timestamp is in the past, the collection timestamp does not take the value of the created/updated record but is bumped into the future as usual.

 HTTP Status Code